-That the Finance and Audit Committee recommend that Council direct Staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for Commercial Street Phase 3 and that Council commits to Staff providing overall grant management and support any cost overruns.
+That Council direct staff to apply to the Strategic Priorities Fund Capital Infrastructure Stream for funding for Commercial Street Phase 3 and that Council commits to staff providing overall grant management and support any cost overruns.

 BACKGROUND

 The Strategic Priorities Fund (SPF) Capital Infrastructure Stream is an application-based funding program, which pools a portion of the annual Canada Community Building Fund (CCBF) for strategic investments that are considered large in scale, regional in impact, or innovative and support the CCBF national objectives of productivity and economic growth, a clean environment, and strong cities and communities.
 This is the fourth intake of the SPF program, which will see an investment of up to \$125 million to support infrastructure projects in communities across the province.
 The program is available to all local governments in British Columbia, outside of Metro Vancouver.